 The Seed that comes out of the World #3.
-The Signet Ring of Adonai is the authority to rule over all the earth (cf. our article, “Messiah in Purim”).
+The Signet Ring of Adonai (the LORD) is the authority to rule over all the earth (cf. our document, “Messiah in Purim“).

 Power to Restore Israel:

 Zerubbabel was chosen to receive the promise of Adonai to restore the Davidic kingdom because he was a member of the royal blood line of the great king.
 However, the ultimate recipient of the Message was not Zerubbabel (the Seed that comes out of the World) alone but his descendant the Messiah Yeshua ben Yosef ben David.
 The prophecy of 24 Kislev (delivered on Chanukkah Eve) was delivered over three hundred years before Chanukkah was even instituted.
 This indicates along with two other revelations of Haggai (delivered on Elul 1, August 29, 520 BCE and 21 Tishri, October 17, 520 BCE) the following:

-First, the Messiah will inspire the people of Israel to build a new Temple in Israel (in the millennial kingdom) for His glorious Presence to dwell in.
+First, the Messiah will inspire the people of Israel to build a final Temple in Israel (in the millennial kingdom) for His glorious Presence to dwell in.
 The Spirit of God will not just dwell in His building – the Temple but His Spirit will dwell within the hearts and souls of His people as well.

-Second, Messiah will shake the heavens and the earth.
-This indicates Messiah will bring judgment upon the Gentile world powers for their resistance and opposition to the establishment of Adonai’s rule upon earth.
+Second, Messiah will “shake the heavens and the earth.”
+This indicates Messiah will bring judgment upon the Gentile world powers for their continuous resistance and opposition to the establishment of His rule upon the earth (cf. Psalm 2).